-So who the debate?
+So who won the debate?

 As of today, it is clear that the approach of the constituency represented by Salton has turned out to be the basis for the way we currently do search in the internet.
 However, search engines today do incorporate ML into their retrieval algorithms.
+And I think large language models are doing more (e.g., composing text) than Vannevar Bush or Salton envisioned.